BrrunaRibeiro/Namaste/README.md

 * Form with a date picker for first class/trial lesson.
 * Form confirmation page with time-based automatic redirection to the Home page.
 * Footer with Social media opening in a new tab.
-* Embeded Google Maps Iframe opening in a new tab.
+* Embedded Google Maps Iframe opening in a new tab.
-* Expandable FQA(Frequenty Asked Questions) in Contact page.
+* Expandable FQA(Frequently Asked Questions) in Contact page.

 ### What you did not had time to do